 The binning of bottles changed the shape from this ‘onion’ to cylindrical by the use of moulds, being easier to lay bottles on the side than neck down, positions needed to keep the cork wet.

 Hence the development of the standard wine bottle of today.

 Even though these heavy strong bottles are nowadays associated with Champagne the French were slow adopters partly because they preferred still wine.
-The first coal fuelled dark bottle factory in France was that of Thevenot in Picardy ( the county with coal researves and close to champagne district and Paris ) established in 1709.
-This was timely with Ruinart prbottling the first sparkling champagne in 1730. ( after the edict of Louis XV in 1728 allowing wine to be transported in bottles.
-The establishmment of French verre anglais bottle glass industry being one of many industrial espinage and technology transfers that occurred both ways across the English chanel!
+The first coal fuelled dark bottle factory in France was that of Thevenot in Picardy ( the county with coal reserves and close to champagne district and Paris ) established in 1709.
+This was timely with Ruinart bottling the first sparkling champagne in 1730. ( after the edict of Louis XV in 1728 allowing wine to be transported in bottles.
+The establishment of French verre anglais bottle glass industry being one of many industrial espionage and technology transfers that occurred both ways across the English channel!
 By 1737 a glassworks close to Paris was making 500,000 bottles per year for the wine industry.